ctdio/promise-go/README.md

 There may also be times when you may want to start promises at different times, but then await for all of them to be resolved at a later phase.
 This can be done with the `All` function.
+Much like the `CreateAll` function, values from promises are returned in the order that they are passed in.

 ```go
 promiseA := promise.Create(func () (interface{}, error) {